Sosnowiec Główny railway station

 Sosnowiec Główny railway station is a major railway stations in Sosnowiec, Silesian Voivodeship, Poland.
 The station is located about 9 km to the East of Katowice railway station.
 As of 2022, it is served by Polregio (local and InterRegio services) and PKP Intercity (EIP, InterCity, and TLK services).

+The railway station was established on August 24, 1859 as part of the connection of the Warsaw-Vienna Railway and the Upper Silesian Railway as a border station, which over time gave rise to the city of Sosnowiec.
+The building of station has heritage monument status and its creation gave rise to the development of the city.

 Train services

 The station is served by the following service(s):